 Aquinas Institute of Theology initiated the Master of Arts in Pastoral Studies in the Catechesis of the Good Shepherd (MAPS-CGS) in 2005.
 It is the first degree program of its kind in the world.
 The program is designed to help catechists of the Good Shepherd deepen their knowledge and understanding of scripture and liturgy as well as heighten their professional development as ministers in the Church.

 For More Information

-Details on the upcoming 2018 MAPS-CGS cohort:
+Details about the current 2018 MAPS-CGS cohort program

 2018 Cohort Schedule

 Graduate students who enroll in the MAPS-CGS program are offered theological and spiritual formation to under gird their catechetical training in the Catechesis of the Good Shepherd, a Montessori-based religious formation program for children from 3 to 12 years of age.